caravelo/beercruit/Slots/README.md

 ```

 ## 3. Make a pull request
 Once you have it ready, make us a pull request so we can double-check  you have enconded the file properly and there is availability for that slot.

+If you want to keep your attendance secret you can send the file via emai (beercruit@caravelo.com).

 ## 4. Grab your Beers!
 Once approved, we will send you an email with the exact address of the bar where we’re meeting.